 xx%

-Manufactures and exports NMBDs such as Vecuronium; strong regulatory approvals across Asia-Pacific.
+Manufactures and exports NMBDs such as Vecuronium; strong regulatory approvals across Asia-Pacific

 Troikaa Pharmaceuticals Ltd.